-As at 31 December 2023 financial covenant related to Interest Coverage Ratio on the EBRD loan was breached, allowing the lender to request repayment on demand.
-The Group is in process of obtaining a waiver.
+As at 31 December 2024 certain non-financial covenants of the EBRD loan was breached, allowing the lender to request repayment on demand.
+The Group is in process of negotiations with the lender to a waiver for the breached loan covenants.
 Carrying value of loan from EBRD is considered to be approximation of its fair value due to covenant breach and its classification as on demand.